How Sir Launcelot Was Known by Dame Elaine

-The story of King Arthur is Britain's foundation myth as the storey of wandering Aeneas accounts for Rome's origins in The Aeneid.
+The story of King Arthur is Britain's foundation myth as the story of wandering Aeneas accounts for Rome's origins in The Aeneid.
 The real King Arthur was probably a sixth-century tribal chieftain, whose exploits were magnified into legend and codified by Geoffrey of Monmouth in his History of the Kings of Britain (1136).
 Geoffrey depicts Arthur as a powerful king who resists invading barbarians and Imperial Romans alike.
 We first hear of the Round Table in a late twelfth-century poem.

 In discussions of the English national culture, it is wise to keep the Arthurian virtues in mind.
 Knights were brave, generous, loyal, stoical, eager for adventure, and always prepared to save a lady’s honor.
 And at the same time, that paragon of knighthood, Sir Lancelot, always seems to be cheating on his lady, Dame Elaine, with no less a personage than Guinevere, the wife of the King.

 There is but one emphatically Christian episode in the Arthurian tales, and that’s the quest for the Holy Grail, the sacred vessel with magical properties from which the savior drank at the Last Supper.
 Galahad, son of Lancelot, is of such purity that he alone among the questing knights beholds the Holy Grail.
 But Arthur himself has Savior-like powers.
 Though death in the persons of three gracious ladies shall take him away in a barge, he will return to rule after recovering from his wounds in the mystic Isle of Avalon.